Zyksa/PronoBot/README.md

     Place a bet on an available match.
 Navigate between matches with ◀ ▶, view a full list of active matches with 📋, then pick your choice and place your bet.

 - /removebet
     Cancel a bet as long as the match isn't closed.
+Dynamic Sportsbook bets can never be removed by the player.

 - Context menu (right-click > Apps)
     Quickly view stats or information about a user.